FREQUENTLY ASKED QUESTIONS ABOUT FELINE DECLAWING

 A ban on declawing is consistent with this evolving attitude and would make California a leader and a model in the field of animal welfare.

 Is declawing with a laser better?
 What about tendonectomy?

-No, laser isn't better.
+No, despite all of the marketing hype, by laser isn't better.
 Neither is tendonectomy.
-Currently, the most common surgical procedures used to declaw cats are complete amputation using a blade, nail clippers or laser.
+Currently, the most common surgical procedure used to declaw cats is complete amputation using a blade, nail clippers or laser.
 Partial amputation, nail bed ablation, and tendonectomy (also called tenectomy) are also common declaw procedures.
 Some of these techniques were developed in an effort to compensate for the mutilating effects, extreme pain, or health complications known to be associated with the other techniques; however, each of these techniques has complicating factors or adverse health risks associated with them.

 Lasers declawing is often marketed by veterinarians who have bought a laser.
 Laser beams are used to burn through the cat's toe joint instead of using a scalpel or guillotine blade.
 A study reported in the September 1, 2002 issue of the Journal of the American Veterinary Association by Mison, et al., reported that lasers offered no benefit over the more conventional methods of declawing, stating "differences in discomfort and complications between groups treated via scalpel versus CO2 laser were not clinically relevant."

 Levy, et al. (1999), found that complications (bleeding, limping, swelling, infection) were generally worse in the laser onychectomy (declawing) group, compared against blade onychectomy in the first 2 days after surgery.
 Laser declawing can result in 4th Degree burns (burning of the bone).